Indian Borage: An Effective Cough Remedy From Your Herb Garden

 It is used in many places around the world to add a punch to dishes:

 - Flavouring for meat and fish dishes, as mentioned earlier (Africa, Southeast Asia, the Caribbean)

 - Seasoning for fish and mutton curries (Southeast Asia)

 - Eaten raw with bread and butter, fried in batter, flavouring for beer and wine (India)

 - Salads (the Caribbean)

-The easiest way to propagate the Indian borage is to use stem cuttings (Seeds can also be used, where available).
+The easiest way to propagate Indian borage is to use stem cuttings (seeds can also be used, where available).

 Cut a length of the central stem.
-Each segment should be approximately 5-8 inches and have several nodes.
+Each segment should be approximately five to eight inches and have several nodes.
 Remove the leaves from the bottom two to three nodes and insert into the soil.

 It's important to make sure your pot has good drainage.
 Ideally, the soil should be moist.
 Take care not to overwater as this plant does not like wet conditions.